 Insider Selling: Yext (NYSE:YEXT) President Sells 8,160 Shares of Stock

-Yext (NYSE:YEXT) President Brian Distelburger sold 8,160 shares of the stock in a transaction that occurred on Wednesday, March 14th.
-The stock was sold at an average price of $12.20, for a total transaction of $99,552.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Yext (NYSE:YEXT) President Brian Distelburger sold 8,160 shares of the business’s stock in a transaction on Wednesday, March 28th.
+The shares were sold at an average price of $12.48, for a total transaction of $101,836.80.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.

 Brian Distelburger also recently made the following trade(s):